AntonioK180/SmartParno/README.md

 Because Kris Vassikov had previous experience with Wi-Fi communication we knew exactly what to do.
 We bought a brand new NodeMCU ESP8266 and started experimenting with it.
 After a research we decided to use a program called Blynk to take care of the server-side.
 Later we decided to change this up, because it dind't fully fulfill our needs.

 #### But how do we power all of this???
-I. First we wanted to use a pwoer outlet
+I. First we wanted to use a power outlet
 II.
 Batteries